Reduce printing costs by up to 150% using Generic Ink Cartridges

 Compatible Ink Cartridges vs Genuine

-Consumers who have never tried using generic inks or those who have tried them in the past and been burnt by very low quality cartridges needs to have another go.
+Consumers who have never tried using generic inks or those who have tried them in the past and been burnt by very low quality printer cartridges needs to have another go.
 Nowadays the quality of non genuine inks if purchased from a reputable retailer are very similar in quality to the actual brand name cartridges.
 For many years tonnes of low grade compatibles filled with cheap, nasty ink flooded the Australian market.
-Now with the fierce competition and the need for cheaper consumables people are turning to generic inks by the thousands and the quality has improved immensely.
+Now with the fierce competition and the need for cheaper consumables people are turning to generic printer ink by the thousands and the quality has improved immensely.

 Besides being on average between 40 – 150% cheaper to purchase most of the time they also contain a much higher amount of ink.
 Modern inkjet printers now are printing at such high resolutions that the small outlets in the print head are so microscopic in size that if the ink is not of a very high grade then the print head will quickly clog or block.
 This is the reason we stress to people that they need to buy from reputable dealers as there are still so many online stores flogging cheap, low grade rubbish.
 Some of them will work fine over a short period however if the ink is not of a high grade then the print head will eventually clog and render the printer useless.